 Fortuitously he survived all this to be reunited with James and with whom he remained the best of friends for the rest of his life.

-In the meantime if anyone reading this has more information then please contact us and we can pass the information onto the photos owner.
+In the meantime, if anyone reading this has more information then please contact us and we can pass the information onto the owner of the photo.